elizabeth-trotter/reactnativenavigation/README.md

 **Objective:**

-- Begin building a martial arts blog in `React Native`
+- Begin building a Login screen, Profile screen, and Data screen `React Native`
 - Ability to create an account and login
 - Complete learning goals